Tracyanne Campbell

 Tracyanne Campbell (born 18 May 1974) is a Scottish singer and musician who is the lead vocalist of the Glasgow-based indie pop band Camera Obscura.

 Born in Glasgow, Campbell founded Camera Obscura alongside John Henderson and Gavin Dunbar in 1996.
-The band released Biggest Bluest Hi Fi, Underachievers Please Try Harder, Let's Get Out of This Country, My Maudlin Career and Desire Lines.
+The band released Biggest Bluest Hi Fi (2001), Underachievers Please Try Harder (2003), Let's Get Out of This Country (2006), My Maudlin Career (2009), Desire Lines (2013), and Look to the East, Look to the West (2024).

 They have worked beside Tucker Martine, Stuart Murdoch and Peter Bjorn and John.

+Campbell dated Murdoch, the lead vocalist of the band Belle and Sebastian, for three years in the 2000s.

-Campbell spoke of the loss she felt after bandmate and friend Carey Lander died in 2015.
-In an interview with "The Guardian", Campbell said "We were all robbed of Carey".
-Campbell also wrote Lander's obituary for the newspaper.
+After bandmate and friend Carey Lander died in 2015, Campbell wrote Lander's obituary for the Guardian.

-In 2016 Campbell married her longtime boyfriend, music therapist Tim Davidson, at Brooklyn Borough Hall.
-The two have a son.

-Most recently she has worked on the project Tracyanne & Danny alongside English musician Danny Coughlan.
-In May 2018 they released their self-titled album on Merge Records.
+Also, she has worked on the project Tracyanne & Danny alongside English musician Danny Coughlan.
+In May 2018 they released their self-titled studio album on Merge Records.